 Type of Entity/Company Rate

-Company incorporated under Thai laws 20%
+Companies incorporated under Thai laws 20%

-Branch of foreign company 20%
+Branches of foreign company 20%

-Non-resident foreign company deemed to be carrying on business and deriving income in Thailand 20%
+Non-resident foreign companies deemed to be carrying on business and deriving income in Thailand 20%

-Small and medium-sized enterprise (" SME ") (profit up to THB 300,000) (profit THB 300,001 to THB 3,000,000) (profit THB 300,000,001 and above) Exempt 15% 20%
+Small and medium-sized enterprises ("SMEs") (Profits up to THB 300,000) (Profits THB 300,001 to THB 3,000,000) (Profits THB 300,000,001 and above) Exempt 15% 20%

-An SME is defined as a company incorporated under Thai law with paid-up registered capital not exceeding THB 5 million as of the end of the accounting period and with total revenue both from sales and services in the previous accounting period not exceeding THB 30 million.
+\An SME is defined as a company incorporated under Thai law with a paid-up registered capital not exceeding THB 5 million at the end of the accounting period and with total revenue in the previous accounting period not exceeding THB 30 million.

-Apart from SMEs, the following are also subject to reduced CIT rates:
+The following are subject to reduced CIT rates:

-- International Business Centers ("IBCs") that are providing qualifying services or activities to affiliated entities pay tax at 8%, 5% or 3% of net profits, depending on the source of the profits; - A bank deriving profits from an international banking facility pays a 10% rate for "out-out" deposits.
-The remittance tax on "out-out" loans (which are essentially funds borrowed abroad to be lent abroad by an internationally licensed bank) is taxed at a rate of 0% on profits derived from the lending business; - A foreign juristic person engaged in the business of international transportation pays tax at a rate of 3% on gross receipts.
+- International Business Centers ("IBCs") that provide qualifying services or activities to affiliated entities pay CIT of 8%, 5% or 3% on net profits; - A bank deriving profits from an international banking facility pays a CIT of 10% for "out-out" deposits.
+The remittance tax on "out-out" loans (which are essentially funds borrowed abroad to be lent abroad by an internationally licensed bank) is taxed at a rate of 0% on profits derived from the lending business; and - A foreign juristic person engaged international transportation pays CIT of 3% on gross receipts.